WuChao-2024/tros_en_wuc_check_fork/docs/boxs/detection/efficientnet.md

 [example-1] [INFO] [1654931461.278396934] [PostProcessBase]: det rect: 79.3884 263.497 373.645 372.554, det type: couch, score:1.0287
 ```

-The log output shows that the algorithm has inferred 2 targets from the input image, and outputs the coordinates of the detection boxes (the order of the output coordinates is the top-left x and y coordinates, and the bottom-right x and y coordinates of the human box) and the categories.
-The rendered image file is saved as render_feedback_0_0.jpeg, and here is the rendering effect:
+The log shows that the algorithm has inferred 2 targets from the input image, and outputs the coordinates of the detection boxes (the order of the output coordinates is the top-left x and y coordinates, and the bottom-right x and y coordinates) and the categories.
+The rendered image is saved as render_feedback_0_0.jpeg, and here is the rendering effect:

 ![render_feedback](./image/box_basic/efficient_det_render_feedback.jpeg)